Lorna-Mwaura/GithubSearch/ReadME.md

 ```
 ### Requirements
 * Make sure you have access to a browser
-* Click here to access the project or click the link in the about section
+* Click the link in the about section
-(lorna-mwaura.github.io/githubsearch/)
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your environment.ts file